 The rules do not allow towing with a car licence if the VIN plate does not show the GTW or GCW.

 Note: Gross Train Weight (also called Gross Combination Weight) is the car MAM plus the trailer MAM.
 In simple terms, GTW is the maximum allowable weight of your car, fully loaded plus the maximum allowable weight of your trailer, fully loaded.
 You must not exceed either of these maximums.

 Note: Different rules apply if you tow a trailer using a larger vehicle, such as when driving a motorhome in United Kingdom.

-You should always carry out safety checks before you tow a caravan, trailer, or horsebox.
+You should always carry out safety checks before you tow a trailer, caravan, or horsebox with a car.
 The towing equipment must:

 You can get a fine up to £2,500 if your vehicle, caravan, or towing equipment are in a dangerous or unsafe condition.
 You could have your licence suspended, get 3 penalty points on your licence, or get banned from driving altogether.